In the beginning, there was the empty set

 The set of first elements would be a function’s domain, while the set of second values would be the function’s image or codomain.

-Axiom schema of replacement is a way of stating that if way of creating function FF for set AA (domain), then its image F[A]F[A] is also a set.
-It express it using logical predicate where y=f(x)xAy = f(x) \land x \in A is denoted as ϕ(x,y,A)\phi(x,y,A) (yy is a value returned for an argument xx belonging to a domain AA).
+Axiom schema of replacement is a way of stating that if there is a way of creating a function FF for set AA (domain), then its image F[A]F[A] is also a set.
+It expresses it using logical predicate where y=f(x)xAy = f(x) \land x \in A is denoted as ϕ(x,y,A)\phi(x,y,A) (yy is a value returned for an argument xx belonging to a domain AA).

 A([xA!yϕ(x,y,A)] By[yB xAϕ(x,y,A)])\forall_A ( [ \forall_{x \in A} \exists!_y \phi(x, y, A) ] \implies \exists_B \forall_y [y \in B \iff \exists_{x \in A} \phi(x, y, A) ] )